 Powder snow and mogul slopes

 Trametsch (Brixen): With 9 km length and an altitude of 1,400 m, the downhill from the Plose is the longest ski run in the Southern Tyrol.
-There may well be steeper and more spectacular ones, but its many curves require so much technique and stamina, that you could easily miss the marvelous view of the Eisack Valley.
+There may well be steeper and more spectacular ones, but its many curves require so much technique and stamina, that you could easily miss the marvellous view of the Eisack Valley.
 Valley station: St. Andrä near Brixen.

-Herrnegg (Kronplatz): Once upon a time, the neighboring ski slope Sylvester was the top downhill in the ski area Kronplatz.
+Herrnegg (Kronplatz): Once upon a time, the neighbouring ski slope Sylvester was the top downhill in the ski area Kronplatz.
 Now it is the relatively new Herrnegg, which was partly designed by the former skiing star Bernhard Russi.
 Herrnegg includes some really steep passages with a maximal gradient of 68%.
 After 5 km and an altitude of 1,320 m, even experts’ thighs start to tremble.
 Valley station: Reischach.

 Raut downhill on Mt.
-Helm (Drei Zinnen Dolomites): This stupendous descent on the north side of Mt.
+Helm (3 Zinnen Dolomites): This stupendous descent on the north side of Mt.
 Helm in the Drei Zinnen Dolomites skiing area, is still fairly new.
 Perfect, demanding carving slopes with a length of 1,9 km and an altitude of 560 m.
 Valley station: Vierschach.

 Gran Risa (Alta Badia): The famous World Cup slope in La Villa is a classic.
 Where the pros battle out the Super-G in December, you can swing down on the trail of Maier and Miller.
 Steep and generally extremely well-prepared, 1,5 km long, altitude difference 644 m.
 Valley Station: La Villa.